Wisconsin

 Wisconsin is a state in the Upper Midwest and Great Lakes regions of the United States.
 It borders Minnesota to the west, Iowa to the southwest, Illinois to the south, Lake Michigan to the east, Michigan to the northeast, and Lake Superior to the north.
-With a population of about 6 million and an area of about 65,500 square miles, Wisconsin is the 20th-largest state by population and the 23rd-largest by area.
-It has 72 counties.
-The state's most populous city is Milwaukee.
-Its capital and second-most populous city is Madison; other urban areas include Green Bay and the Fox Cities.
+With a population of about 6 million and an area of about 65500 sqmi, Wisconsin is the 21st-largest state by population and the 23rd-largest by area.
+It is divided into 72 counties.
+The state's most populous city is Milwaukee, while its capital and second-most populous city is Madison.
+Other urban areas include Green Bay and the Fox Cities.

 Wisconsin's geography is diverse, with dense forests in the north (including Chequamegon–Nicolet National Forest), rugged unglaciated hills in the western Driftless Area, and wooded plains, lowlands, and farms stretching from the interior east to Lake Michigan.
 Wisconsin has the third-longest Great Lakes coastline, after Ontario and Michigan.
 At the time of European contact, the area was inhabited by Algonquian and Siouan nations, and today it is home to eleven federally recognized tribes.
-Originally part of the Northwest Territory, it was admitted as a state in 1848.
-During the 19th and early 20th centuries, many European settlers entered the state, mostly from Germany and Scandinavia.
+Wisconsin was originally part of the Northwest Territory and was admitted as a state in 1848.
+Many European settlers entered the state during the 19th and early 20th centuries, predominantly from Germany and Scandinavia.
 Wisconsin remains a center of German American and Scandinavian American culture, particularly in its cuisine, with foods such as bratwurst and kringle.

 Wisconsin is one of the nation's leading dairy producers and is known as "America's Dairyland"; it is particularly famous for its cheese.
-The state is also famous for its breweries, with beer in Milwaukee a longstanding industry.
-Wisconsin has some of the nation's most permissive alcohol laws and is known for its drinking culture.
+The state is also recognized for its breweries, a longstanding beer industry centered in Milwaukee, relatively permissive alcohol laws, and a prominent drinking culture.
 Its economy is dominated by manufacturing, healthcare, information technology, and agriculture—specifically dairy, cranberries, and ginseng.
 Tourism is also a major contributor to its economy.
 The gross domestic product in 2020 was $348 billion.
 Wisconsin is home to one UNESCO World Heritage Site, comprising two of the most significant buildings designed by Wisconsin-born architect Frank Lloyd Wright: his studio at Taliesin and his Jacobs I House.
-Politically, it is considered a swing state in national and statewide elections; the Republican Party was founded in Wisconsin in 1854.
+Since 2016, it has been considered a swing state in national and statewide elections; the Republican Party was founded in Wisconsin in 1854.